 Sundays at St. John’s

-During the summer, there are three main elements to Spiritual Formation for kids: Worship, Kids’ Coffee Hour, and Family Activities.
+During the “school year” there are three main components to Spiritual Formation for kids: Worship, 10:00 formation, and Family Activities.

-Every Sunday, we will be coloring posters from the gifted artists at Illustrated Children’s Ministry.
+Every Sunday at 10:00, we will either doing Lego My Bible, or coloring posters from the gifted artists at Illustrated Children’s Ministry.
 The posters link with 12 Bible stories about compassion – loving the way God loves – which is something the world desperately needs.
 They also connect with activities we’ve made available for families to use at home.
 Everyone will enjoy coloring these gorgeous posters!

-LEGO my Bible: Lego my Bible was created by Emily Slichter Given, when she was the Director of Children and Family Ministries at St. Michael and All Angels Episcopal Church in Dallas, TX.
+LEGO my Bible – is the Third Sunday of every month: Lego my Bible was created by Emily Slichter Given, when she was the Director of Children and Family Ministries at St. Michael and All Angels Episcopal Church in Dallas, TX.
 She developed the curriculum and published it in a book, Building Faith, Brick by Brick: An Imaginative Way to Explore the Bible with Children.
 Basically, everyone gets a jar of random Legos (or Duplos for smaller hands!)
 Then we tell a Bible story, and invite everyone to respond with Legos.
 Then we talk a bit about what people have made.
 It is SO much fun!
 It is a great way to practice Bible Study and Theological Reflection at home.
 For once, we can give this advice for something so cool and fun – please DO try this at home!

 Family Activities: We want help your family to explore and practice faith together.
 This helps children see that God is everywhere, everything is sacred, and every moment holds possibilities for resurrection and love.
 We have purchased a fantastic resource from Illustrated Children’s Ministry for you to download and use this summer at home or anywhere!
 It has story cards, ideas for family devotions, coloring pages, and more that explore 12 Bible stories on the theme of compassion.
 We will have the corresponding coloring posters at church every Sunday during Kids’ Coffee Hour.
 Email Gini to get it!